AlecThomson/fitscube/README.md

 > One has of course the option to combine the output manually, e.g. with a
 > simple Python script.

-This is a simple Python script to combine (single-frequency or single-Stokes) FITS images manually.
+This is a simple Python script to combine (single-frequency) FITS images manually.

 Current assumptions: